Florentine Cookies for the GBBO Bake-Along

 Nutrition

-- Air Fryer Chicken Recipes That Keep Dinner Simple and Crispy
+- Chicken Recipes That Always Make Dinner Simple

 Hi!
 Could I use honey or agave (or maybe maple syrup?) instead of the corn syrup?
 I have all the other things in my pantry already so could give it a try today if so *fingers crossed*